yanivomc/devopshift-welcome/welcome/workshop/part-1/readme.md

 Remember, there's no one 'correct' way to build this diagram.
 The goal is to understand the role and interaction of each component within the system.

 Good luck!

+**Task 2: Migrate the Docker compose into helm chart and expose it using ingress controller**